Optimal Learning from Label Proportions with General Loss Functions: Conclusions and Limitations

 \section{Conclusions and Limitations}

 Our LLP method applies to virtually any loss function.
 As in past investigations, we are centered around designing (almost) unbiased estimates of the instance level population loss through bag-level information.
 However, unlike past investigations, we have been able to reduce the variance of our estimators to a quantity that is {\em independent} of $k$.
-This directly translates to improved/optimal sample size results in both realizable and non-realizable settings, extending to a broader array of losses than recent square-loss studies.
+On one hand, this directly translates to improved/optimal sample size results in both realizable and non-realizable settings, extending to a broader array of losses than recent square-loss studies.
+On the other hand, this gives our method a desired robustness to varying bag sizes, as the regret guarantees only depend on the number $m$ of available bags, irrespective of their sizes.
 Experiments on binary datasets demonstrate improved performance over baselines in large $k$ regimes, a crucial aspect for modern applications of LLP to online advertising.

 From a theoretical standpoint, the tightness of our multi-class bounds regarding $c$ remains unknown.
 Additionally, we currently do not have a fast rate analysis for the full histogram multi-class case.
 Moreover, the necessity of the affine loss form we assumed for the total multi-class setting, which currently limits our technique's applicability, is unclear.
-Finally, the paper is limited in its experimental investigation, as it currently restricts to binary classification tasks.
+Finally, the paper is limited in its experimental investigation, as it currently restricts to binary classification.